Accepting new patients (614) 430-8022 7965 N High St, Suite 205

 Optimed Immunology prescribes the full range of FDA-approved HAE therapies.
 Each patient receives an individualized plan that includes both an acute (on-demand) treatment for breakthrough attacks and, in most cases, a long-term prophylactic therapy to prevent attacks.

-Acute treatment options include intravenous C1-inhibitor (Berinert, Ruconest), subcutaneous icatibant (Firazyr), and ecallantide (Kalbitor).
-Long-term prophylaxis options include subcutaneous lanadelumab (Takhzyro), subcutaneous C1-inhibitor (Haegarda), intravenous C1-inhibitor (Cinryze), and oral berotralstat (Orladeyo).
+Acute treatment options include intravenous C1-inhibitor (Berinert, Ruconest), subcutaneous icatibant (Firazyr and other brands), provider-administered ecallantide (Kalbitor), and the first oral on-demand option, sebetralstat (Ekterly).
+Long-term prophylaxis options include subcutaneous lanadelumab (Takhzyro), subcutaneous garadacimab once monthly (Andembry), subcutaneous donidalorsen every 4–8 weeks (Dawnzera), subcutaneous C1-inhibitor (Haegarda), intravenous C1-inhibitor (Cinryze), and oral berotralstat (Orladeyo).
 The right combination depends on attack pattern, severity, route preference, and lifestyle.

 All prior authorizations are handled in-house.
 Patients receive a written action plan and education on early recognition and treatment of attacks.